 - Types of food to store.
 Some types of foods are better to store than others.

 - How much you need.
 When shopping at the store becomes unavailable you will need more emergency food on hand than you realize.

 - Portable food (MREs, dehydrated pouches).
 These are prepackaged complete meals for home or can easily be packed for travel.

 - How to safely store food.
 Several food items, including the staples, must be stored differently than how they are bought from the store.
 Learning how to safely store food items will maximize their shelf life.

 - Keeping track of it.
-Keeping track of what you need, what you have, and expiration datesis essential with food and water storage.
+Keeping track of what you need, what you have, and expiration dates are essential with food and water storage.

 - Long term food options.
 A few examples would include smoking meat, curing meat, vacuum sealing, and mylar bags.

-- Gardening.
-Is not nearly as difficult as some believe and provides a safe, renewable food source.
+- Gardening is not nearly as difficult as some believe it to be and provides a safe, renewable food source.

 - Storing water.
 Critical to life and storing it is not as simple as having a jug sitting next to the refrigerator.

 Bartering for Goods